 Museum of Tropical Medicine was preceded by the Tropical Medicine Reference Centre, which was established in 1974 and was reorganized in 1997 as Tropical Medicine Reference and Information Center.
 In 2001, it was renamed as Research Center Tropical Infectious Diseases (RECTID) and in 2008 it was established as an auxiliary institution.
+In addition, the present museum was relocated to Nagasaki University Museum of Medicine.
 The institution performs the following 2 functions.

-The institute primarily functions as a museum and resource center for tropical disease.
-Currently, on the 1st floor of the Institute of Tropical Medicine Nagasaki University, there is a general section providing information on tropical diseases, parasites/bacteria/viruses/poisonous insects and specimen of dangerous animals, valuable books, and displays images of the data.
+First, it functions as a museum and resource center for tropical disease.
+There is a general section providing information on tropical diseases, parasites/bacteria/viruses/poisonous insects and specimen of dangerous animals, valuable books, and displays images of the data.
 Moreover, it has an audio-visual room accommodating a few numbers of people.
 Furthermore, a system is being developed for using this collection of resources to strengthen public science and risk communication with thousand points relating to the history and philosophy of tropical medicines and infection symptoms.
 In the near future we would like to expand the exhibition room to the museum of tropical medicine and can be used as an educational resource for society and educators and provide tropical disease related research and successful results for the public.
 In addition, we displayed Africa's Nature, Development, and People, in March 2009, as part of the Ueno Yama Decade of Information series of National Museum of Nature and Science, Tokyo.